jina-ai/jina/docs/chapters/flow/index.md

 ### Start a Flow Directly from the CLI

-The following command will start a flow from the console and hold it for client to connect.
+The following command will start a Flow from the console and hold it for a client to connect.

 ```bash
 jina flow --yaml-path myflow.yml